 3 years ago the German federal government approved the National BioEconomy Research Strategy 2030 started to support the development of the industry from 2010 to 2016 with around 2.4 billion euros.

 The bioeconomy was also one of the thematic priorities in Copenhagen and the conference was held under the motto: Setting the course for a biobased economy.

-At EU BC&E, many companies presented their technologies and processes that can be used to advance the development of a bio-based economy.
-At this point I would like to present a technology that is particularly promising: fast pyrolysis.
+At the EU BC&E, many companies presented their technologies and processes that can be used to advance the development of a bio-based economy.
+At this point I would like to introduce a technology that is particularly promising: Fast Pyrolysis.

 Rapid pyrolysis enables the conversion of a wide range of biomass raw materials into a gaseous, liquid and solid bioenergy source.
 Whether waste, manure or other very moist biomass substrates, the hydrothermal processing of organic matter finds a diverse technology in rapid pyrolysis.
 It also allows a high degree of flexibility for the use of the organic substrates that are available regionally.

 You can find technical details on rapid pyrolysis from the following actors who deal with this process for processing biomass.

 If you are interested in another method of building the bioeconomy, please write it in a comment.
 Or you put another path in one own article .

 Country focus Brazil: Number 1 biomass nation